peakwinter/peakwinter.net/posts/2018-01-22-modern-devops-django.md

 #### Docker Compose configuration

-We can now build our application with `docker build -t myapp .` and run it with `docker run -it myapp`.
+We can now build our application with <kbd>docker build -t myapp .</kbd> and run it with <kbd>docker run -it myapp</kbd>.
 But in the case of our development environment, we are going to use Docker Compose in practice.
 The Docker Compose configuration below is sufficient for our development environment, and will serve as a base for our configurations in staging and production, which can include things like Celery workers and monitoring services.

 ```yaml
 version: '3'